BTCDecoded/blvm-docs/src/architecture/system-overview.md

 # System Overview

-Bitcoin Commons is a comprehensive Bitcoin implementation ecosystem consisting of six tiers that build upon the Orange Paper's mathematical specifications.
-The system provides direct mathematical implementation of consensus rules, protocol abstraction, a minimal reference implementation, and a developer-friendly SDK.
+Bitcoin Commons is a Bitcoin implementation ecosystem with six tiers building on the [Orange Paper](../reference/orange-paper.md) mathematical specifications.
+The system implements consensus rules directly from the spec, provides protocol abstraction, delivers a minimal reference implementation, and includes a developer SDK.

 ## 6-Tier Component Architecture